QuickBooks Online configuration

 - Optionally, do the following:

-- Go to Global Settings > Accounts and Settings > Advanced > Projects.
+- Go to Settings > Account and settings > Advanced > Projects.

-- Set Organize all job-related activity in on place to Off.
+- Set Organize all job-related activity in one place to Off.

 To help prevent duplicate invoice numbers when syncing with QuickBooks Online, do the following:

-- Go to Global Settings > Account and Settings > Sales.
+- Go to Settings > Account and settings > Sales.